fommil/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-A> We have not yet rewritten the application to fully make use scalaz data types
+A> We have not yet rewritten the application to fully make use Scalaz data types
 A> and typeclasses, and we are still relying on stdlib collections.
 There is no
 A> urgency to update as this is straightforward and these types can be used in a
 A> pure FP manner.